Honing

 " … sharpening a skill."

 Many mysteries have been resolving themselves as I continue my Authoring efforts.
 I've gotten to the point where I feel as though I can almost make my compiling software do my bidding, though I declare this while keeping the fingers of my right hand crossed and secreted behind my back.
 No use tempting fate.
-I feel about as proficient as a novice driver who only drops one in three of his shifts, more skilled but hardly a master yet.
-Let's say I'm getting by, and as I begin to get by, my collating effort seems less insurmountable; still at root insurmountable, but now, surprisingly, less so; a smaller infinity.
-And with this improvement, the grey cloud which had taken up residence just over my head has begun dispersing, like the fog bank which had been hiding horizons here since Christmas.
+I feel about as proficient as a novice driver who only drops one in three shifts; more skilled but hardly a master yet.
+Let's say I'm getting by, and as I begin to get by, my collating effort seems less insurmountable; still at root impossible, but now, surprisingly, less so; a smaller infinity.
+And with this improvement, the grey cloud which had taken up residence just over my head has begun dispersing, like the fog bank hiding horizons here since Christmas.
 It's not Spring yet, but the brutal part of the Winter's finished.
-I sense that the brutal part of my Authoring's behind me, too, but behind me like my right hand's behind me, with crossed fingers.
+I sense the brutal part of my Authoring's behind me, too, but behind me like my right hand's behind me, with crossed fingers.
 Let's say that I've been Honing my craft. ©2022 by David A. Schmaltz - all rights reserved